Ten FAQs on direct mail.

 - How soon will I know if the mailshot has worked?

-- What must I do to comply with the Data Protection Act?
+- What must I do to make sure my mailshot complies with data protection rules?

 A mailshot can be sent to specific customers and prospects.
-With less competition on the doormat, direct mail is now less likely to be seen as "junk" mail than email and with a strong targeted message it can bring in a good response rate.
-You can limit direct mailing to small numbers until you get the "recipe" right, and can even adjust the message to suit the recipient.
+With less competition on the doormat, direct mail is now less likely to be seen as junk mail than email and with a strong targeted message it can bring in a good response rate.
+You can limit direct mailing to small numbers until you get your mailing right; you can also adjust the message to suit the recipient.

 Direct mail is commonly used to introduce new businesses to a local audience, as a way to raise your business profile, to encourage sales and to flag up events and special offers.